K4liber/subinterpreters/README.md

 ## Per-interpreter GIL

+I would like to take a step back and shortly describe my interest in the `Per-interpreter GIL`.

 #### Bulding python objects using data from files

 Once I was struggling with a speed of loading the input data for some computation program.
 Loading was taking several seconds because of loading multipl files with a table format data (excel/csv), laying on the storage.